|Unpaid rent, utilities, and late fees

 Tennessee law does not require landlords to provide interest on held security deposits.

-How Do Landlords Give Notice / What Information Do They Have to Provide in Tennessee?
+How Do Landlords Give Notice in Tennessee?

 Landlords must send written notice to the tenant’s last known (or reasonably determined) address including the amount of the security deposit due to the tenant.